ilyhalight/notpx/README.md

 3. Auto upgrade boosts
 4. Auto use fast recharge boost if exists
 5. Saving screenshots of the map (if necessary, additionally run the `bun run map` file)
+6. Draw by template (disabled by default)
-6. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
+7. Automatic image conversion to coordinates (Not all images are supported, read more below!!!)
-7. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself
+8. Functions have been made for the entire NotPixel API, if something is missing in the bot, you can easily add it without even getting into the game itself

 * All tasks are delayed.
 Every account has its own user agent
 * The bot works linearly, i.e. it goes along the line until it finishes the cycle